|

 BASSETT:

-derived from Old French word basset, the diminutive of basse,
+derived from the Old French word basset, a byname for a short

 -